rdkcentral/firebolt-apis/requirements/specifications/networking/networking.md

 ### 4.3.
 IP Properties

 The `Network` module **MUST** have an `ipProperties` method that returns an object describing the TCP/IP properties of an interface.

+The method **MUST** require a `string` parameter denoting the interface name on which the result shall be based.

 This method **MUST** return the following properties: